-Level of Rehabilitation and Types of Assistance:
+Amount of Assistance:

-- 1. The maximum investment amount to any one recipient is \$50,000; however, the Grants Administrator may authorize expending more than the maximum amount for any one recipient pursuant to appropriate City Council approval. - 2.
+The maximum investment amount to any one recipient is \$50,000; however, the Grants Administrator may authorize expending more than the maximum amount for any one recipient pursuant to appropriate City Council ("Council") approval.

 There is no minimum investment amount with Community Development Block Grant ("CDBG") or State Special Projects ("SSP") grant funds.
-However, a \$1,000.00 minimum investment applies to Home Investment Partnership ("HOME") program grant funds. - 3.
-Property conditions and repair options will be evaluated on a case-by-case basis during the application process. - 4.
-The after rehabilitation value of homeownership units assisted with HOME funds cannot exceed ninety-five percent (95%) of the area median purchase price for single family housing as determined and published by the U.S. Department of Housing and Urban Development ("HUD").
+However, a \$1,000.00 minimum investment applies to Home Investment Partnership ("HOME") program grant funds.

+Property conditions and repair options will be evaluated on a case-by-case basis during the application process.

+The after-rehabilitation value of homeownership units assisted with HOME funds cannot exceed ninety-five percent (95%) of the area median purchase price for single family housing as determined and published by the U.S. Department of Housing and Urban Development ("HUD").
 To establish project eligibility, after-rehabilitation value is established prior to any work being performed.
-The after-rehabilitation value may be established by taking an estimate of value based on the limited value of the home based on Mohave County Assessors records and adding the cost of rehabilitation to that amount.
+The after-rehabilitation value may be established by taking an estimate of value based on the limited value of the home based on Mohave County Assessor's records and adding the cost of rehabilitation to that amount.

-5. Repairs to commercial properties will not be considered.
+Repairs to commercial properties will not be considered.